joestrong/hotspotter/README.md

 - [x] Record whether wifi networks are protected or public
 - [ ] Adjust wifi location based on new data with stronger signal
 - [x] Wait for GPS signal before logging any WiFi
+- [ ] Add a map UI for plotting the locations of found wifi